Zainnn15/Group_09/git_workflow.md

 2 - Create a branch with a proper name

-3 - Make the required changes and test
+3 - Make the required changes inside your code

+4 - Test the code and make sure it works without errors

-4 - Stage and commit the changes
+5 - Stage and commit the changes

-5 - Push the branch to GitHub
+6 - Push the branch to GitHub

-6 - Merge via a Pull Request
+7 - Merge via a Pull Request

-7 - Delete the Branch
+8 - Delete the Branch